0ctobat/octobat-php/README.md

 ### Per-request Configuration

-For apps that need to use multiple keys during the lifetime of a process, like one that uses [Stripe Connect][connect], it's also possible to set a per-request key and/or account:
+For apps that need to use multiple keys during the lifetime of a process, it's also possible to set a per-request key and/or account:

 ```php